 (Trueman, The Creedal Imperative, Crossway, 2012, p.
 76).

 This distinction highlights their role in making implicit beliefs explicit and accountable.
-These are not individual opinions but corporate, time-tested affirmations, with catechisms especially designed to educate and disciple.
+These are not individual opinions but corporate, time-tested affirmations of orthodox and biblical beliefs..

 What is a catechism?
 (Questions & Answers)

-A catechism is a series of short questions about faith and short responses which are based on the Bible and are easy to memorize.
+A catechism is a series of short questions and answers about faith that are based on the Bible and easy to memorize.

 Because catechisms are learning how to answer questions with the Word of God, they are perfect for preparing us to “be ready to give an answer for the hope that is in us” (1 Pet.
 3:15).
-They are ready-made tools, tested for centuries, to equip us apologetically!
+They are ready-made, apologetic tools that have been tested for centuries.

 Recommended Catechisms